UK Customer Services0330 880 3600

 You are advised to visit your GP four to six weeks before you travel to Uganda, in order to ensure that any recommended vaccinations are up to date.
 Medical facilities in Uganda are limited, and evacuation by air ambulance may be necessary in the case of a serious illness or accident.

-The Foreign and Commonwealth Office advise against travel to some areas of Uganda, though this information may change at any time.
-Please check for update on the FCO site here https://www.gov.uk/foreign-travel-advice/uganda, before you travel.
-Direct Travel Insurance are not able to offer cover for travel to any area or country which the FCO have advised against.
+The Foreign, Commonwealth & Development Office advise against travel to some areas of Uganda, though this information may change at any time.
+Please check for update on the FCDO site here https://www.gov.uk/foreign-travel-advice/uganda, before you travel.
+Direct Travel Insurance are not able to offer cover for travel to any area or country which the FCDO have advised against.